 Virtual Desktop for Dummies: An Intro into VDI

 Every organization looks for ways to improve productivity, efficiency, and data protection protocols while reducing costs.
-Using standard PCs, it can become challenging to embrace workforce agility due to high maintenance, IT labor costs and security vulnerabilities.
-With virtual desktop infrastructure (VDI), your company can minimize these obstacles by simplifying your IT management, enhancing user experience and making it easier to manage your endpoints.
-In this VDI for dummies guide, we'll discuss the basics and benefits of virtual desktops and how they can help your business.
+Using standard PCs, it can become challenging to embrace workforce agility due to high maintenance, IT labor costs, and security vulnerabilities.
+With Virtual Desktop Infrastructure (VDI), you can minimize these obstacles by simplifying your IT management, enhancing user experience and making it easier to manage your endpoints.

 • Persistent: Users can personalize and save changes on their desktop because they connect to the same one each time they log in.
 A persistent VDI environment acts most like a personal PC.